329 Beacon is located on the south side of Beacon, between Exeter and Fairfield, with 327 Beacon to the east and 331 Beacon to the west.

-By 1906, it was the home of Frank Edwards Warner and his wife, Blanche Hobart (Fay) Warner.
-In 1905, they had lived at 148 Commonwealth with her widowed mother, Hannah Sophia (Blackwood Fay, who had died in January of 1905.
-They leased the house from the Daggett Estate (Blanche Fay’s sister, Evelyn, was the widow of Henry L. Daggett, Jr.).
+By the 1905-1906 winter season, 329 Beacon was the home of Frank Edwards Warner and his wife, Blanche Hobart (Fay) Warner.
+They previously had lived at 148 Commonwealth with her widowed mother, Hannah Sophia (Blackwood) Fay, who had died in January of 1905.
+Blanche (Fay) Warner’s sister, Evelyn, was the widow of Henry L. Daggett, Jr.

 Frank Warner was an accountant with the American Bell Telephone Company.

-They continued to live there in 1911, but by 1912 had moved to an apartment at the Hotel Royal at 295-297 Beacon.
+They continued to live at 329 Beacon during the 1910-1911 season. but moved thereafter to an apartment in the Hotel Royal at 295-297 Beacon.

 329 Beacon was not listed in the 1912 Blue Books.